The geometry of filtrations: Proof of main theorem

-We recall the fact that the quotient map $p' : \mathbb{A}^1 \to \AAA^1/ \GG_{m}$ is an atlas for $\AAA^1/ \GG_{m}$, making it into a geometric stack.
-Indeed, we have the following cartesian square of stacks where the horizontal maps are atlases
+We recall from Remark \ref{remarkgeometric} that the quotient map $p' : \mathbb{A}^1 \to \AAA^1/ \GG_{m}$ is an atlas for $\AAA^1/ \GG_{m}$, making it into a geometric stack.
+In particular, it is a flat and surjective map of spectral stacks.
+Surjectivity is clear, and flatness can be checked by pulling back (as we did for the quasi-affine map) along each map $\mathcal{A}_i \to \AAA^1 / \GG_m$ in the simplicial diagram.
+Moreover, we have the following cartesian square of stacks where the horizontal maps are atlases

 The induced diagram on $\infty$-categories of quasi-coherent sheaves

 is right-adjointable, by \cite[Proposition 6.3.4.1]{lurie2016spectral} so that the following Beck-Chevalley transformation

 is an equivalence of functors $\QCoh(\AAA^1/\GG_m) \to \Sp$.
 Of course